tdsereno/httpd-analyzer/README.md

 Apache2/Httpd Log Analyzer - PHP
 =
-## Whats is
+A tool to analyze logs from an apache web server, with one or more domains and multiple log formats.
-A tool to analyze logs from an apache web server, with one or more domains, example output:
+Example output:
 <img src="https://github.com/tdsereno/httpd-analyzer/blob/main/result_example.png">

 ## Requirements